 By delivering 8 billion impressions to their customers, analysis showed that increased competition increased the average CPC by 50%, and 17 of the 20 categories tracked saw an increase in impressions.

 Spending its way to becoming everyone’s number one competitor on Google Shopping, Amazon grew its share of total impressions on the platform by more than 50% in 2021, focusing heavily on categories that saw growth. above-average growth in demand driven by working from home, such as office supplies where the retail giant recorded 71% of impressions, compared to 54% the previous year, and cameras, with 69%, compared to 45% in 2020.

-Amazon also increased its share of impressions in animal and pet supplies to 68% of impressions from locked pet owners, while the Toys & Games and Baby & Toddlers categories saw impressions jump by 48. % to 67%, with parents investing more in education and entertainment. children who have not been able to go to school, to the crèche or to the maternal assistant.
+Amazon also increased its share of impressions in animal and pet supplies to 68% of impressions from locked pet owners, while the Toys & Games and Baby & Toddlers categories saw impressions jump by 48. % to 67%, with parents investing more in education and entertainment. children who have not been able to go to school, crèche or to a childminder.

 In 2022, Bidnamic expects to see advertising budgets shift towards paid search with an increase in cost per click and more shoppers turning to Google to find the best deals on products.
 With continued global market disruptions, Google Shopping’s proven resilience will make the platform essential for online retailers and brands.